MY LOVE AFFAIR

 It was that very idea that led me to start considering a maxi-scooter for myself.
 I knew my wife's bike was too small for me, both ergonomically and in the power department.
 Since owning several Goldwings through the years and I've been accustomed to having power when I need it.
 I finally located a Honda Silverwing (600cc) at a local Honda dealership, and after riding it I was impressed both with its comfort and how well it handled.
 It was responsive and moved easily through traffic.
 But I could tell it had been laid down, and the dealership wasn't willing to bend on the price.
 So I kept looking.

 Eventually, I found another Suzuki Burgman in Washington State, just south of Tacoma.
 That would be about an 8-hour drive from our home on the Oregon/Idaho border, but Sue and I decided to head out and see if it might work.
 It was a 2004 650cc model in what appeared to be excellent condition.
 Some guy had bought it for his wife and she decided it was too big.
 I could tell he was taking a hit on the price.
 It included a Corbin seat as well as the stock one and a custom Givi windshield.
 I bought it on the spot.

 On a personal note, my family and I live in eastern Oregon where I am the Senior Pastor of a Calvary Chapel (non-denominational) church.
 Our four kids all live close.
-My three oldest are married, one of whom has produced three incredibly cute grandkids who love getting rides on grandpa's motorcycle.
+My three oldest are married, and so far we have four wonderful grandkids who love getting rides on grandpa's motorcycle.
 Our youngest (Timothy) is also working in the area.
-He is the only one of my kids who has taken up my love of motorcycles, and at age 20 has already owned three Nighthawks.
-He started out on a 1995 Nighthawk 250 and now owns a beautiful black 1993 Nighthawk 750 and a 1985 Nighthawk 700S which he just recently restored.
+He is the only one of my kids who has taken up my love of motorcycles, and at age 21 has already owned three Nighthawks.
+He started out on a 1995 Nighthawk 250 and now owns a beautiful black 1993 Nighthawk 750 and a 1985 Nighthawk 700S which he recently restored.
+He loves the classic Honda street bike look and is now fishing around for a larger bike for some possible road trips.

 P.S.
 You can contact me here.